 Малибу, штат Калифорния

-When deciding whether to become an Airbnb host, it's important for you to understand the laws in your city.
-As a platform and marketplace we do not provide legal advice, but we want to provide some useful links that may help you better understand laws and regulations in Malibu.
+When deciding whether to become an Airbnb host, it is important for you to understand the laws in your city.
+As a platform and marketplace we do not provide legal advice, but we want to give you some useful links that may help you better understand laws and regulations in Malibu.
 This list is not exhaustive, but it should give you a good start in understanding your local laws.
-If you have questions, contact the Planning Department or other city agencies directly, or consult a local lawyer or tax professional.
+If you have questions, contact the city directly.

-We are committed to working with local officials to help them understand how Airbnb benefits our community.
-Where needed, we will continue to advocate for changes that will allow regular people to rent out their own homes.
+We’re committed to working with local officials to clarify how local rules impact the short-term rental community.
+We will continue to advocate for changes that will enable people to share their homes.